Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

+This factor is quartic in the circulations.
+In the figure, it vanishes along a curve with three arching segments and cusps at its three vertices, a well-known curve called the deltoid or Steiner's hypocycloid, defined as the image of a point on the circumference of a circle of radius one that rolls without slipping along the inside of a circle of radius three.
+We confirmed this by using Eq.~\eqref{barycenter_explicit}.
+Inside the deltoid, the system has three collinear equilibria; outside, it has only one.
+If the triple of circulations crosses the deltoid at a point other than the cusps, this arises due to a saddle-node bifurcation.
+The bifurcation is a pitchfork if the triple crosses through the cusp along the deltoid's symmetry axis.
+This is the generic behavior of the \emph{cusp catastrophe}~\cite[\S3.6]{Strogatz.2015} and is visible in the transition from Fig.~\ref{fig:point_a}(c) to Fig.~\ref{fig:point_b}(c).

-\subsubsection{The factor ${\gamma_2}^2$}
+\subsubsection{The factor \(\gamma_2^2\)}

-This vanishes at the same points where we found the equilateral configurations change stability: the circle in Fig.~\ref{fig:trilinear}.
-Since this term is a perfect square, the discriminant vanishes on the circle but does not change signs, and the number of solutions does not change, except at the three points where the circle and deltoid (defined below) are tangent.
-However, as the circle is approached at other points, two collinear relative equilibria diverge to infinity.
+This vanishes on the circle in Fig.~\ref{fig:trilinear} where the equilateral configurations change stability and the coefficient \(a_3\) vanishes, causing two collinear solutions to diverge.
+Since this term is square, the discriminant vanishes on the circle but does not change signs, and the number of solutions is the same inside and outside the circle, except at the three points where it is tangent to the deltoid.

-\subsubsection{The factor ${\gamma_3}^{6}$}
+\subsubsection{The factor \({\gamma_3}^{6}\)}

-We may expand this factor as ${\Gamma_1}^{6} {\Gamma_2}^{6} {\Gamma_3}^{6}$.
-Thus, it vanishes when any circulations vanish, but it does not change signs as the circulations cross these lines since each is raised to an even power.
-Crossing these lines, the phase-surface topology changes from a spheroid to a hyperboloid.
+We may expand this factor as \({\Gamma_1}^{6} {\Gamma_2}^{6} {\Gamma_3}^{6}\).
+It vanishes along the three lines \(\Gamma_j=0\), but it does not change signs.
+These lines form the locus along which the geometry of the symplectic leaves bifurcates from ellipsoidal to hyperboloidal.